This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Scout out some demolition sites.
 They might be offering free rocks, pebbles, stones, and dirt.
 Obviously, check with the site foreman first — never take anything that isn’t yours, and don’t try visiting the site after hours.

-- Once more, Craigslist is a great place to check for free materials — including dirt, rocks, stones, etc.
+- Once more… Craigslist, Facebook Marketplace, and Freecycle are great places to check for free materials — including dirt, rocks, stones, etc.

 Mulch is great for gardens and landscapes because it can help retain moisture in the soil around your plants and give your yard a finished, manicured look.